Code-Institute-Submissions/edwarddoyle-CI-MS4/README.md

 >* The form contains name and email inputs that are required, a text area for general comments or messages.
 >* The submit button should indicate ‘a state of loading’ once clicked, provided all form validations pass

+#### Blog Page

+>* The blog page should display a list of blog cards.
+>* Clicking on the read more button should redirect the user to the blog post page.

+#### Blog Post Page

+>* The blog post page should display the author, date, comment count, blog post image and post content.
+>* The blog post page should show a list of comments that have been approved for display.
+>* A contact form allows the visitor to leave a comment on the post.

 ### Features to implement
 * More robust admin dashboard for product management
+* Dashboard to manage blog posts without logging into django-admin
 * Accessibility issues to be addressed
 * Cookie notification pop up and privacy policy (feature removed)
 * More strategic caching policy